pellcorp/creality-wiki/docs/klicky.md

 are not relevant and the wiring shown is a bit misleading, so just the models from printables nothing else.
 Don't forget the 1mm spacer on the toolhead otherwise the klicky does not properly line up when attached.

-This mount should work for K1/K1C/K1SE and K1M, but only the K1 has been tested so the coordinates of the dock are unknown for the K1M, once those coordinates are confirmed the mount overrides configuration for the Default klicky will be updated in Simple AF.
+This mount should work for K1/K1C/K1SE and K1M, but only K1 and K1M variants have actually been tested.

 #### Bearosaurus